jumutc/SALSA.jl/docs/source/data_preparation.rst

 Data Preprocessing
 ==================

-The package provides a simple set of preprocessing utilities.
+This part of the package provides a simple set of preprocessing utilities.

 Data Normalization
 ~~~~~~~~~~~~~~~~~~

-.. function:: mapstd(A)
+.. function:: mapstd(X)

-    Normalize each column of ``A`` to the zero mean and one standard deviation.
-Output normalized matrix ``A`` with extracted column-wise means and standard deviations.
+    Normalize each column of ``X`` to the zero mean and one standard deviation.
+Output normalized matrix ``X`` with extracted column-wise means and standard deviations.

     .. code-block:: julia